slapxxi/slavapavlutin.github.io/_drafts/vocabulary-2.md

 ---

 - stiff, rigid; _The windows were stiff and she couldn't get them open.
 She sat up right, her body rigid with fear._

-- huddle
-- glaring
-- reprimand
-- troubling
-- disparity
+- huddle; _We huddled together for warmth._
 - cultivate
 - surge
+- accrue
+- perceive

+- glaring, obvious; _It's the most glaring example of the problem._
+- expedient
+- strangled
+- implacable

+- disparity; _There's the wide disparity between rich and poor._
+- adversity
+- humility